Fiddlestick

 The Good

-• Setup is simple, and easy to visually verify.
+• Verification: Setup is simple and very easy to verify visually.

 The Bad